AndrewAPrice/Perception/Kernel/system calls.md

 ### Output
 * `rax` - The size of the shared memory, in pages, or 0 if it could not be mapped.
 * `rbx` - The address of the shared memory block.
+* `rdx` - The flags the shared memory was created with.

 ## Leave shared memory.
 Leaves a shared memory block.
 If there are no more references to the shared memory block then the memory is released from the system.